Coronavirus guidance for students and applicants

 Will there be a reduction in fees due to online lectures?

 Equity and inclusion are at the heart of our learning, teaching and assessment plans for 20/21.
 These principles of fairness are at the forefront of our decision-making process.
-We are working hard to put in place mitigations, checks and balances to ensure our students are not disadvantaged in any way.
+If you are struggling with online learning for whatever reason, let us know and we can direct you to appropriate support.
+We are working hard to put in place mitigations, checks and balances to ensure our students are not disadvantaged in any way, these have included setting up ‘Block Zero’, to introduce students to the new digital learning environment, and making changes to the University’s regulations to enable uncapped resits.

-As with most universities we are following the government guidance and not issuing refunds or reducing fees.
-Our position in relation to payment of tuition fees is clear and where we have been able to deliver alternative online teaching, supervision and assessments to our academic standards we have not be issuing tuition fee refunds.
-This policy remains in place for 20/21.
+As with other universities, we are following government guidance and we are not issuing refunds or reducing fees unless there is evidence that learning outcomes on your course have not been delivered.
+Last academic year, our position in relation to payment of tuition fees was the same as for 2020/21, and where we were able to deliver alternative online teaching, supervision and assessments to our academic standards we did not issue tuition fee refunds.

 Can I change modules or timetable?